open-edge-insights/uwc/mqtt-bridge/README-mqtt-bridge.md

 9. Install ssl (https://www.openssl.org/source/openssl-1.1.1g.tar.gz) libraries on host under /usr/local/ directory.
 10. Install uwc_common library refering to `README_UWC_Common.md` of `uwc_common` and copy `uwc_common/uwc_util/lib/libuwc-common.so` and 'uwc_common/uwc_util/include' (.hpp) in `Sourcecode\mqtt-bridge\MQTT-Bridge\lib` and `Sourcecode\mqtt-bridge\MQTT-Bridge\include` directory respectively.

-# Steps to compile MQTT-Bridge
+# Steps to Compile MQTT-Bridge

 1. Go to `Sourcecode\mqtt-bridge\MQTT-Bridge\Release` directory and open a terminal.
 2. Execute `$make clean all` command.
 3. After successful execution of step 2, application executable (with name `MQTT_Bridge`) must be generated in current directory (i.e. Release).

-Notes : Above instructions are specified to build the sources in "Release" mode.
+**Notes:** Above instructions are specified to build the sources in "Release" mode.
 To build sources in "Debug" mode, please execute the same steps in "Debug" folder inside `Sourcecode\mqtt-bridge\` folder.

-# Steps to run MQTT-Bridge executable on machine
+# Steps to Run MQTT-Bridge Executable on Machine
 1. Deploy ia_etcd container with dev mode using following steps.
-	1. Run `01_uwc_pre_requisites.sh` script as explained in the main uwc/README.md.
+	a.
+Run `01_uwc_pre_requisites.sh` script as explained in the main uwc/README.md.
-	2. Run the provisioning command script to deploy ia_etcd container as explainedin main uwc/README.md.
+	b.
+Run the provisioning command script to deploy ia_etcd container as explainedin main uwc/README.md.
 2. Go to `Sourcecode\mqtt-bridge\MQTT-Bridge\Release` directory and open bash terminal.
 3. Set EII specific environment variables using below command.
-	`source <Complete Path of .env file present inside IEdgeInsights/build directory>` For example `source /home/intel/uwc-releases/IEdgeInsights/build/.env`
+	`source <Complete Path of .env file present inside IEdgeInsights/build directory>` For example, `source /home/intel/uwc-releases/IEdgeInsights/build/.env`
 4. Export all environment variables required for mqtt-bridge-test container.
-Refer environment section from mqtt-bridge-test service present inside docker-compose.yml of mqtt-bridge service file (E.g. `export AppName="MQTT-Bridge"` for exporting AppName variable likewise all other variables needed to be exported in the same terminal).
+Refer to the environment section from mqtt-bridge-test service present inside docker-compose.yml of mqtt-bridge service file (E.g. `export AppName="MQTT-Bridge"` for exporting AppName variable likewise all other variables needed to be exported in the same terminal).
 5. After successful compilation, run the application binary with following command, `./MQTT_Bridge`

-# Steps to deploy sources inside container
+# Steps to Deploy Sources Inside Container

-Kindly Refer UWC user guide for container deployments
+Refer to the Universal Wellpad Controller user guide for container deployments.

-# Steps to run unit test cases
+# Steps to Run Unit Test Cases
 1. Pre-requisites Installation for unit test execution
     1. Install latest version of "gcovr" tool for coverage report generation by using command "pip install gcovr".
     2. Install gtest (wget https://github.com/google/googletest/archive/release-1.8.0.tar.gz) libraries on host under /usr/local/ directory.
-    3. All other Pre-requisites to be installed mentioned in section # Pre-requisites Installation
+    3. All other prerequisites to be installed mentioned in section # Prerequisites Installation
 2. Follow same steps mentioned in section # Steps to compile MQTT-Bridge, step 1 to step 3, but in "Build.test" directory of `Sourcecode\mqtt-bridge\MQTT-Bridge` instead of "release" directory.
 3. Run unit test cases
     1. Go to `Sourcecode\mqtt-bridge\MQTT-Bridge\Build.test` directory and open bash terminal.